-Great Bear to Host a Webinar on Wednesday May 29th @ 8:00am PDT/11:00pm EDT to Provide Update on Dixie Drill Program
+Great Bear to Host a Webinar on Wednesday May 29th @ 8:00am PDT/11:00am EDT to Provide Update on Dixie Drill Program

 VANCOUVER, May 21, 2019 /PRNewswire/ - Great Bear Resources (the "Company" or "Great Bear", TSX-V: GBR) would like to invite interested shareholders to join Mr. Chris Taylor, President and CEO and Mr. R. Bob Singh, Vice President, Exploration for a webinar detailing recent progress in the Company's ongoing fully-funded 60,000 metre drill program at it's 100% owned Dixie property in the Red Lake district of Ontario.

-The webinar will take place on Wednesday, May 29th at 8:00am PST/11:00pm EST. Management will be available to answer questions following the presentation.
+The webinar will take place on Wednesday, May 29th at 8:00am PST/11:00am EST. Management will be available to answer questions following the presentation.
 Online registration and participation details may be found at the following link:

 https://attendee.gotowebinar.com/register/2772753219913889281?source=GBR